Sex education in India: Efficacy

 Parents are often reluctant to teach accurate and relevant information about sex to adolescents because of the stigma associated with the topic.
-More than taboo, mothers especially feel like talking about sex is embarrassing and dirty (Tripathi et al.).
+More than taboo, mothers especially feel like talking about sex is embarrassing and dirty.

 This same attitude is held by teachers.
 First, when the National Council of Educational Research and Training initiated sex education, they structured it as a part of existing studies, rather than a separate subject.
 However, teachers tried to avoid teaching the topic.
 Second, a school in Gujarat implemented a system where students could anonymously drop letters into a box for trained counselors to read.
 The nature of these questions tended to split by sex.
-Girls' questions tended to focus on menstruation, physical appearance, and 'normal' sexual behavior while boys' questions tended to focus on nocturnal emission, masturbation and body size (Abraham et al.).
+Girls' questions tended to focus on menstruation, physical appearance, and 'normal' sexual behavior while boys' questions tended to focus on nocturnal emission, masturbation and body size.
 Though these programmes exist, they are unable to reach girls who are not in school, a significant section of the population.
 Other than the specific initiatives outlined above, there are very few services that cater specifically to adolescents.
 Though NGOs and local schools are trying to push for more, teachers rarely cover issues like sexuality and reproductive health.
-Additionally, NGO reach is limited even though they can reach out-of-school adolescents (Tripathi et al.).
+Additionally, NGO reach is limited even though they can reach out-of-school adolescents.

 In a 2005 study in Chandigarh, a reproductive health education package was prepared after consulting parents and teachers to address cultural sensitivities.
 The package had a guidebook for the instructor and a book for the students for self-study.
-The students (aged 15–20; mean age was 16.47) were grouped and subjected to two types of education methods.
+The students (aged 15–20; mean age 16.47 years) were grouped and subjected to two types of education methods.
 In the first method, education was directly provided to them in a classroom setting by an instructor.
 In the second method, some students were selected and educated by instructors.
 Following that, they were encouraged to engage in peer education.
 A third group was reserved as a control.
 The first group showed the most improvement in their knowledge after the nine-month programme.
 The peer-education group showed knowledge levels similar to the first group after a three-month course.
 The increase in knowledge level was considered significant after comparison to the control group.